2KurvaGaming/Network-V9-exam/notes/Layer 3 - Network.md

 ### Logical network addressing and forwarding (Kinda like a GPS)

 🧩 Main Responsibilities of the Network Layer
+---

 🔹 It assigns an IP address to the data and determines the best route through the network.
 Making sure it reaches the right destination.

 🔹 The Network Layer 3 is responsible for enabling communication between devices on different networks — not just within the same local network.

 🔹 The networks are often heterogeneous; that is, they use a variety of Physical layer media and Data Link protocols.
+T

-The main appliance working at layer 3 is the router.
+🔹 The main appliance working at layer 3 is the router.

 🔹 While Layer 2 (Data Link) handles communication within a single network using MAC addresses